The Six-Month Full-Time Culinary Course

 Although the basis of the course follows the techniques of French cooking, it also includes international topics such as making traditional Italian salumi and Moroccan flatbreads.
 At Tante Marie’s we believe in the importance of learning the fundamentals – the building blocks of all great chefs – before moving on to modern techniques and trends.

-Interactive lessons on menu planning and recipe development play a vital role in the Course, arming you with both the theory and techniques necessary to cook in a professional setting.
+Interactive lessons on menu planning and recipe development play a vital role in the Course, arming you with both the theory and techniques necessary to cook well.

 Field Trips to culinary locations such as wineries and farms round out the knowledge gained in the kitchen.
 In addition to this, and the externships offered on completion of the course, students who show a suitable level of ability will be offered opportunities to assist in cooking classes and events.